All about the Tockenham parish council home page

 The Parish Council today provides a vital part of local democracy, representing views, and guarding local interests with Wiltshire Council, and many other agencies.
 The Parish Council is elected for a 4-year term and each year sets an annual precept which is used primarily for maintaining the recreation ground and the local surroundings as well as essential insurance cover.
 It meets in the Village Hall, approximately every 2 months to discuss parish council business.
 All local residents are welcome to attend any of the meetings, as members of the public.
 If you have any specific issues that you would like to raise at a Tockenham Parish Council Meeting, or any questions that you would like to ask, please submit them to the clerk beforehand at clerk@tockenhamparishcouncil.gov.uk

-The Annual Parish Council Meeting will be held on Wednesday 7th May 2025 at 7pm at the Tockenham Village Hall.
+The next Parish Council Meeting will be held on Thursday 4th September 2025 at 7pm at the Tockenham Village Hall (please note this is instead of a meeting on Wednesday 3rd September 2025 as previously advised).

 Latest Parish News